Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature: Introduction

+In contrast, even the analytic theories for {\em parabolic} and {\em hyperbolic Monge-Amp{\`e}re equations} are very much under active development.
+On the numerical side, there have been several recent developments in the simulation of the parabolic Monge-Amp{\`e}re equation \cite{BARTELS2020221}, which arises in applications such as {\em curved crease origami} in flat sheets \cite{Liu2024Design}.
+The numerical solution of this equation is complicated by the presence of curved creases, for which many standard methods fail to converge \cite{bartels2025babuvskasparadox}.
+This highlights the distinct challenges posed by different classes of Monge-Amp{\`e}re equations and the motivation for developing specialized numerical techniques (See \cite{Bonito2020PartI, Bonito2021PartII} and references therein).

-In this manuscript, we will be concerned with the modeling of 2-dimensional surfaces of non-constant negative curvature via immersions into $\R^3$.
-In particular, motivated by the $C^1$ immersion theorem of Nash-Kuiper \cite{Kuiper,Nash} and nonexistence of $C^2$ immersions for complete (unbounded) hyperbolic surfaces proven by Efimov \cite{Efimov,Milnor}, Shearman and Venkataramani \cite{Toby} developed the theory of distributed branch points for negatively curved surfaces, which allows for immersions whose smoothness is strictly between $C^1$ and $C^2$.
-They argue that such immersions can have significantly smaller elastic energy than $C^2$ immersions of finite pieces of hyperbolic surfaces, especially as these pieces become large, and can successfully capture the sort of multi-generational buckling and subwrinkling that appear in nature and are not captured by smoother immersions.
-They also develop discrete differential geometry (DDG) for such surfaces, and suggest a method for constructing discrete immersions by recursively pasting together ``sectors" --- bounded hyperbolic surfaces that admit a pair of {\em asymptotic coordinates} \cite{stoker} and have data specified along two transversely intersecting boundary curves, i.e each sector is a solution to a {\em Goursat problem} \cite{Hartman1952Hyperbolic}.
-Sectors with straight line boundaries in $\mathbb{R}^3$ were first obtained by Amsler \cite{Amsler}, and have been dubbed as Amsler sectors \cite{Toby}.
-In earlier work, Shearman and Venkataramani have also used {\em Pseudo-Amsler} sectors, i.e. sectors where one of the boundary curves is a straight line, but the other boundary is a prescribed space curve in $\mathbb{R}^3$ \cite{Toby}.
+In this paper, we develop methods for the hyperbolic setting.
+In particular, motivated by the $C^1$ immersion theorem of Nash-Kuiper \cite{Kuiper,Nash} and the nonexistence of $C^2$ immersions for complete (unbounded) hyperbolic surfaces proven by Efimov \cite{Efimov,Milnor}, Shearman and Venkataramani \cite{Toby} developed the theory of distributed branch points for negatively curved surfaces, which allows immersions whose smoothness is strictly between $C^1$ and $C^2$.
+They argue that such immersions can have significantly lower elastic energy than $C^2$ immersions of finite pieces of hyperbolic surfaces, especially as these pieces become large, and can successfully capture the sort of multigenerational buckling and subwrinkling that appear in nature and are not captured by smoother immersions.
+They also develop discrete differential geometry (DDG) for such surfaces, and suggest a method for constructing discrete immersions by {\em surgery}, i.e. recursively patching together ``sectors'' --- bounded hyperbolic surfaces that admit a pair of {\em asymptotic coordinates} \cite{stoker} and have data specified along two transversely intersecting boundary curves \cite{Hartman1952Hyperbolic}.

+It is worth emphasizing that the methods developed in \cite{Toby}, and extended in this manuscript, are intrinsically discrete rather than being discrete approximations of a continuous formulation.
+Our approach borrows extensively from the concepts of Discrete Differential Geometry (DDG), which aims to construct discrete theories that run parallel to the smooth theory while preserving its essential geometric and structural properties.
+This philosophy guides our development of the discrete Lelieuvre formulas in Section \ref{sec:discLeli}.